Mary of Teck: Engagements

-Duchess of York (1893–1901)
+Duchess of York

 Mary married Prince George, Duke of York, in London on 6 July 1893 at the Chapel Royal, St James's Palace.
-The new Duke and Duchess of York lived in York Cottage on the Sandringham Estate in Norfolk, and in apartments in St James's Palace.
+The couple lived in York Cottage on the Sandringham Estate in Norfolk, and in apartments in St James's Palace.
 York Cottage was a modest house for royalty, but it was a favourite of George, who liked a relatively simple life.
 They had six children: Edward, Albert, Mary, Henry, George, and John.

 The children were put into the care of a nanny, as was usual in upper-class families at the time.
 The first nanny was dismissed for insolence and the second for abusing the children.
 This second woman, anxious to suggest that the children preferred her to anyone else, would pinch Edward and Albert whenever they were about to be presented to their parents so that they would start crying and be speedily returned to her.
 On discovery, she was replaced by her effective and much-loved assistant, Charlotte Bill.

 Sometimes, Mary and George appear to have been distant parents.
-At first, they failed to notice the nanny's abuse of the young princes Edward and Albert, and their youngest son, Prince John, was housed in a private farm on the Sandringham Estate, in Bill's care, perhaps to hide his epilepsy from the public.
+At first, they failed to notice the nanny's abuse of their sons Edward and Albert, and their youngest son, John, was housed in a private farm on the Sandringham Estate, in Charlotte Bill's care, perhaps to hide his epilepsy from the public.
 Despite Mary's austere public image and her strait-laced private life, she was a caring mother and comforted her children when they suffered from her husband's strict discipline.